songweige/rich-text-to-image/README.md

 **tl;dr:** We use various formatting information from rich text, including font size, color, style, and footnote, to increase control of text-to-image generation.
 Our method enables explicit token reweighting, precise color rendering, local style control, and detailed region synthesis.

-\* The huggingface demo is being upgraded to integrate a rich-text editor.

 https://user-images.githubusercontent.com/22885450/231924279-5d3400f0-b679-4ff9-be69-281e93265603.mp4